Read about some of our featured Summer and Winter School lecturers, their backgrounds and why they enjoy teaching in intensive mode.

 Summer School is intense, dynamic and exciting.
 A semester in six weeks with intimate class sizes, it is the perfect forum for those who cannot imagine the long summer without meaningful intellectual engagement, or for those who are hurrying their degree along.
 Summer School is a 'meeting place' for undergraduate knowledge sharing at it's best.

-Jacqueline Murguet - Lecturer of Introductory Junior French 2
+Jacqueline Murguet - Lecturer of Introductory French

 The intensity of the course motivates the students to give their best, knowing full well that they will be encouraged and supported in all aspects of their learning experience, whether it is grammar or oral communications skills.